-Since 2009 the Authority has benchmarked its investment performance against a Reference Portfolio (RP), which is a simple, passively managed, notional portfolio that meets the Risk Parameter and could achieve the IPM by investing only in major, liquid, public markets at low cost.
+Since 2009, the Authority has benchmarked its investment performance against a Reference Portfolio, which is a simple, passively managed, notional portfolio that meets the Risk Parameter and could achieve the IPM by investing only in major, liquid, public markets at low cost.
 The Reference Portfolio reflects the Fund's risk and return objectives and provides a benchmark for its actual performance.
 Most of the Fund's performance is expected to be attributable to the market risk factors captured in the Reference Portfolio.
 However, the Authority believes certain alternative market exposures and active management can add value to the Fund by improving returns and/or lowering risk, consistent with best practice portfolio management.
 The extra cost and the potential added value are considered carefully before investing and are measured against the Reference Portfolio.

-The Fund's overall performance since October 2001, when the Authority assumed responsibility for managing the Fund, is assessed by comparing its investment return and risk with the IPM and Risk Parameter as illustrated in Graph 1 below.
+The Fund's investment return since October 2001, when the Authority assumed responsibility for managing the Fund, is compared with the IPM and Reference Portfolio in Graph 1 below.
+The expected range of outcomes is also illustrated in Graph 1.
 (Graph 1 is before investment management fees as data after investment management fees is not available prior to 1 July 2009).